EkaterinaMiller/cs241-guides/gif-submission.md

 [See the official Apple guide](https://support.apple.com/en-us/102618), or see the linked video to see a visual representation: [spill the goods - *How to Screen Record on a Mac*](https://www.youtube.com/watch?v=LP7FstUL_Uo) (screenshot source is from this video.)

 ### Linux
-On Linux, the recording tool of choice is going to depend on a variety of factors, mostly related to the type of desktop environment (DE) you're using, specifically whether it's an X11-based DE or a Wayland-based DE.
-These are divided into their own subsections.
+On Linux, the recording tool of choice is going to depend on a variety of factors, mostly related to the type of desktop environment (DE) you're using, as well as whether it's X11-based or Wayland-based.

 Note that if you're using Windows Subsystem for Linux (WSL), then this *does not* apply to you; you would still use ShareX (or another software) to do the recording.

 KDE Plasma has its own recorder, [Spectacle](https://apps.kde.org/spectacle/), which is fairly similar to ShareX in terms of the user interface.
 It should be available for both the X11 and Wayland versions.
-It may even work for other environments, but it depends on your configuration.
+It may even work for other desktop environments, but it depends on your configuration.

 GNOME has a built-in screen recorder that can be activated with `Shift+Ctrl+Alt+R`, but it's not very granular; it can only record the entire screen, and you'll need to re-encode as a GIF (with FFMPEG, which may or may not be pre-installed):